umnilab/METS-R_SIM/README.md

     c.
 The attributes of `Linklog.csv` file are:
     - `tick` is the simulation time tick.
     - `linkID` is the index of the road.
-    - `flow` is the cumulative times of EV travelling across the link.
+    - `flow` is the cumulative times of EV traveling across the link.
     - `consumption` is the cumulative energy EV consumed on that link.

-    c.
+    d.
 The attributes of `EVlog.csv` file are:
     - `tick` is the simulation time tick.
     - `vehicleID` is the index of the EV taxi.
     - `tripType`, 1 stands for occupied trip, 2 for repositioning trip, 4 for charging trip.
     - `originID` is the index of the original zone.
     - `destID` is the index of the target zone.
-    - `distance` is the distance (m) travelled.
+    - `distance` is the distance (m) traveled.
     - `departure time` is the departure time of the trip.
     - `cost` is the energy consumed by the trip
-    - `choice` is the choice of rountes among the candidates if eco-routing is enabled.
+    - `choice` is the choice of routes among the candidates if eco-routing is enabled.
     - `passNum` is the number of requests.

-    c.
+    e.
 The attributes of `Buslog.csv` file are:
     - `tick` is the simulation time tick.
     - `vehicleID` is the index of the EV bus.
     - `routeID` is the index of the transit route that the EV bus is following.
-    - `tripType`, 3 for regular trip, 4 for charging trip.
+    - `tripType`, 3 for regular trips, 4 for charging trips.
     - `originID` is the index of the original zone.
     - `destID` is the index of the target zone.
-    - `distance` is the distance (m) travelled.
+    - `distance` is the distance (m) traveled.
     - `departure time` is the departure time of the trip.
     - `cost` is the energy consumed by the trip
-    - `choice` is the choice of rountes among the candidates if eco-routing is enabled.
+    - `choice` is the choice of routes among the candidates if eco-routing is enabled.
     - `passOnBoard` is the number of requests on the EV bus.

-    c.
+    f.
 The attributes of `Chargerlog.csv` file are:
     - `tick` is the simulation time tick.
     - `chargerID` is the index of the EV chargers.
     - `vehID` is the index of the charging vehicles.
     - `chargerType` shows the type of the chargers, can be L2, L3, or Bus.
     - `waitingTime` is the time that the charging vehicles spent in the charging queue.
-    - `chargingTime` is the time between the start of charging and the time of full charged.
+    - `chargingTime` is the time between the start of charging and the time of full charge.
     - `initialBatteryLevel` is the initial battery level (kWh) of the charging vehicles.

 2. One can toggle the `ENABLE_JSON_WRITE` to enable the collection of vehicle trajectory files, which are stored in `trajectory_output/`and are the necessary inputs for the visualization module.
 Each JSON object within each file stores the following information for each snapshot period:
-    1. ev:  trajectory of EV taxis, including its coordinates, speed, battery level, origin, destination, current link, and number of requests
+    1. ev:  the trajectory of EV taxis, including its coordinates, speed, battery level, origin, destination, current link, and number of requests
-    2. bus: trajectory of EV buses, including its coordinates, speed, battery level, current link, and number of on-board requests
+    2. bus: the trajectory of EV buses, including its coordinates, speed, battery level, current link, and number of onboard requests
     3. pass: number of newly served requests.
-    4. link: linkID, cumulative flow, averge speed, cumulative energy consumption aggregated by link
+    4. link: linkID, cumulative flow, average speed, cumulative energy consumption aggregated by link

 ## 3.3 Preparation of road shapefile and lane shapefile